arras-energy/gridlabd-old/docs/Subcommand/Git.md

 # Description

 The `git` subcommand is used to access GitHub resources through the Command Line Interface.
-See [AWS Command Line Interface](https://aws.amazon.com/cli/) for details.
+See [GitHub Help](https://help.github.com/) for details.

 # Example
 ~~~